jdob/ocp-onboard/terminology.rst

     * Images from external Docker registries
     * Other image streams

+  build configuration
+    A build configuration describes a single build definition and a set of triggers for when a new build should be created.

   replication controller
     A replication controller is used to ensure a specified number of pods for an application are running at a given time.
 The replication